Return to My Father's Battleground

 When we went to Bastogne, France, there was the most amazing, multi-media museum, telling the story from the perspective of four different people.

-We really enjoyed our time with a local family who kept a museum of their own.
+We really enjoyed our time with a local family, the Paysant family, who kept a museum of their own.
 We spent time in their home, having dinner with them.
 They were so grateful for the Americans’ role in liberating France and never forgot it.
 They had a room with mannequins and artifacts from Mortain.

 At Mortain, you could still see the land hollowed out where the fox holes had been.
 We took this old WWII jeep into the hilly area.
 On that particular hill, 314, we stood where Dave Sheen’s dad had stood.
 It was all very moving.